lkarsten/httpttfb/README.rst

 Run this against a web server on your local machine.
 Network latency will screw up any serious measurements attempts.

-Estimated response time values are are <0.5ms.
+Estimated response time values are <0.5ms.

 * ``make`` to compile.
 * ``./measure 8080`` to run and output results.